fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 1. Add any software to be available for installation.
 Follow this document with instruction how to do it.
+   Note that all steps of the software installation as set here will be respected regardless to the policy that may trigger this software installations.
+   ('Pre-install query', 'Install script' and 'Post-install script').

    TODO: Sharon - add link to SW install doc.

 ![Add Software](../website/assets/images/articles/automatic-software-install-add-software.png)